Web applications on AWS Lambda

 That's great: we can use our favorite framework as usual, like Laravel or Symfony.

 Every code we deploy on AWS Lambda is called a "Function".
-Do not let this name confuse you: in this chapter, we do deploy HTTP applications in a Lambda Function.
+Do not let this name confuse you: we do deploy HTTP applications in a Lambda Function.

 In the Lambda world, an HTTP application is a function that is called by a request and returns a response.
 Good news: this is exactly what our PHP applications do.